YottaDB/YDBDoc/ProgGuide/langfeat.rst

 String Literals
 +++++++++++++++++++++++++

 A string literal (strlit) is enclosed in quotation marks (" ") and can contain a sequence of ASCII and Unicode characters.
-While the standard indicates the characters must be graphic, YottaDB/GT.M accepts non-graphic characters and, at compile-time, gives a warning.
+While the standard indicates the characters must be graphic, YottaDB accepts non-graphic characters and, at compile-time, gives a warning.
 Using $CHAR() and concatenate to represent non-graphic characters in strings not only avoids the warning but is less error prone and makes for easier understanding.
 M attempts to use character text that appears outside of quotation mark delimiters according to context, which generally means as a local variable name.

 To include a quotation mark (") within a strlit, use a set of two quotation marks ("" "").

 Example:

 .. parsed-literal::
-   GTM>write """"
+   YDB>write """"
    "
-   GTM>
+   YDB>

 The WRITE displays a single quotation mark because the first quotation mark delimits the beginning of the string literal, the next two quotation marks denote a single quote within the string, and the last quotation mark delimits the end of the string literal.